hashicorp/terraform-provider-aws/website/docs/r/ami_from_instance.html.markdown

 The following arguments are supported:

-* `name` - (Required) A region-unique name for the AMI.
+* `name` - (Required) Region-unique name for the AMI.
 * `source_instance_id` - (Required) The id of the instance to use as the basis of the AMI.
 * `snapshot_without_reboot` - (Optional) Boolean that overrides the behavior of stopping the instance before snapshotting.
 This is risky since it may cause a snapshot of an inconsistent filesystem state, but can be used to avoid downtime if the user otherwise guarantees that no filesystem writes will be underway at the time of snapshot.
-* `tags` - (Optional) A map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the resource.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Timeouts